Introduction#

 Tensors and Tiles#

 Kernels move data between Tensors and Tiles using operations like load_tile and store.
 Both are tensor-like data structures: each has a specific shape (the number of elements along each axis) and a dtype (the data type of elements).
-However, there are important differences:
+The difference is where they live and what you can do with them.

 Tensors (Global Memory)#